Acidburn0zzz/pydio-sdk-java-v2/README.md

-# PYDIO JAVA SDK
+# Pydio Java SDK

-This is the Pydio java SDK which you can use in your application to communicate with Pydio servers in unified and quick way.
+This is the Pydio Java SDK that you can use in your application to communicate with Pydio servers, in a unified and quick way.
 This SDK encapsulates queries which you would have to send to server.
 It simplifies authorization logic and lets you operate on objects representing server data structures.

 **If you would like to contribute to the pydio java SDK, you are very welcome** :)

-## Initializing project
+## Initializing the project
-The project uses third party libraries that are already referenced in the pom.xml file.
-So once the project is cloned and imported you have nothing to do but make sure that Maven is enabled in your IDE.
+The project is Maven-ready: it uses third party libraries that are already referenced in the ```pom.xml``` file.
+You need to make sure that Maven is enabled in your IDE.
+For Eclipse the plugin is m2eclipse.

-## How to add the Pydio java SDK to your project
+## How-to add the Pydio java SDK to your project
 To add the Pydio java SDK to your project, you only need to make it referenced by your project.
-For example if you are using eclipse, follow theses steps:
+For example if you are using Eclipse, follow theses steps:
 	- Right-click on your project --> Properties --> Project references --> select the Pydio java SDK --> OK